bitcathedrals/grail/README.md

 load from files, tarballs, cvs, hg, and others was just impossible to maintain bloat.

-I junked the deployment model in favor of stripping down to only the bare necessities, and pulling dependencies with git submodules.
-I rewrote the loader and the profile mechanism completely simplifying the code and fixing bugs.
+I junked the deployment capabalities in favor of stripping down to only the bare necessities, and pulling dependencies with git submodules.
+Everything is git these days.

+I rewrote the loader and the profile mechanism vastly simplifying the code and fixing bugs.
+The current form of the loader is just concerned with the profile mechanism, setting up load-path, and setting up the display.
+I removed the --daemon functionality and simplified the frame setup accordingly.

+This is the current evolution of the config.

 ## Fix self location

-There was one still glaring problem is that grail didn't really know how to find itself. grail.el is symlinked to ~/.emacs but the code needs to know the root of the repo to load.
+There was still one glaring problem is that grail didn't really know how to find itself. grail.el is symlinked to ~/.emacs but the code needs to know the root of the repo to load.

-Under Linux this was accomplished with an environment variable but both Linux Display Managers and MacOS dock launched Apps are extremely difficult to set per-user environment variables for a login session.
+Under Linux this was accomplished with an environment variable but both Linux Display Managers and the MacOS dock launcher make setting per-user environment variables for a login session extremely difficult.

 Finally I came up with a second symlink: $HOME/.emacs.grail that points to the repo.
 Grail loads from that symlink now.
+This neatly solves the problem in a platform independent way.

+## Status

+It currently works on console, and graphical environments.
+It is portable between MacOS, Linux, and FreeBSD.
+Documentation is just this history and description but as time permits I will include setup and usage instructions.